Let’s talk about how to market a photography business.

 5. Build an email list.
 Get started with this from the very first day your website and blog go live.

-Your email list is a long term asset you can use to build relationships with clients from.
+Your email list is a long term asset you can use to build relationships with clients.
 Over 4 billion people have an email account which is more than all social networks combined at this point.

 Use a tool such as Optin Monster to create stunning landing pages and your autoresponder.
 Add these to your website and blog with a signup form on the sidebar above the fold.